Toi Derricotte & Cornelius Eady Chapbook Prize

 Co-Sponsored by O, Miami Poetry Festival, Jai-Alai Books and The Writer’s Room at The Betsy Hotel

 Jai-Alai Books is proud to partner with Cave Canem Foundation, North America’s premier home for Black poetry, to publish the annual Toi Derricotte and Cornelius Eady Chapbook Prize.
 Developed in collaboration with O, Miami Poetry Festival and The Writer’s Room at The Betsy-South Beach, the prize seeks to publish one outstanding chapbook manuscript per year by a black poet, regardless of the poet’s publication history or career status.
 The winning poet receives $500, publication by Jai-Alai Books, 10 copies of the chapbook, a one-week residency at The Writer’s Room at the luxury, four-star Betsy-South Beach boutique hotel, and a feature reading at the O, Miami Poetry Festival.
-The next prize will open for submissions in the summer of 2017.
 For competition guidelines, visit Cave Canem.

 Rio Cortez, I have learned to define a field as a space between mountains (2015)